Miolus/invitechecker-docs/docs/leaderboards.md

 leaderboard style : Fast
 ```

-!> Leaderboards don't show users with only bonus invites right now, this will change soon.
+!> Use `filter : None` to include users with only bonus invites.